Learning General Representation of 12-Lead Electrocardiogram with a Joint-Embedding Predictive Architecture: Experiments

 \subsection{Linear Evaluation}

-Table \ref{tab:linear eval} present the results of our linear evaluation on the \textit{PTB-XL} and \textit{CPSC2018} datasets.
+Table \ref{tab:linear eval} presents the results of our linear evaluation on the \textit{PTB-XL}, \textit{CPSC2018}, and \textit{G12EC} datasets.
 We train a linear classifier on top of the frozen representations for 10 epochs and evaluate its performance on downstream tasks.
 Further training beyond 10 epochs does not lead to any significant improvement in performance.
-As shown in the tables, ECG-JEPA consistently outperforms other SSL methods, demonstrating superior efficiency and effectiveness with substantially reduced computational resources.
+As shown in the table, ECG-JEPA consistently outperforms other SSL methods, demonstrating superior efficiency and effectiveness with substantially reduced computational resources.